-Susanna Brown completed her first Globetrotting ride, The Grape Horse Adventure, just a few months ago and is now getting ready to head to Tasmania for her next ride, which she booked the moment she arrived home!
+Susanna Brown completed her first horse riding holiday just a few months ago and is now getting ready for her next one, which she booked the moment she arrived home!
 Not only that, she’s also booked on the Glenorchy Back Country Ride in New Zealand just four months later.
 I don’t think we’re jumping the gun here to say that when it comes to travel, this globetrotter has found her one true love!

 Read on to learn more about Susanna and her Globetrotting journey.

 How have horses influenced or changed your life?

 I’ve always loved horses – they’re just beautiful animals.
 I read horse stories like the Silver Brumby series throughout my childhood, was always drawing horses, and dreaming of owning horses.

 What is your earliest memory of horses?